Welcome to the Music Department

 Paper 1: Performing

-For performing students play or sing two pieces that must include one of their ensemble performances.
-Any instrument or voice is acceptable and the performances must take place during their examination year (Yr11) and have the total length of 4 minutes.
+For performing students play or sing music totalling a minimum of four minutes, which must include one ensemble piece of at least a minute.
+Any instrument or voice is acceptable and the performances must take place during their examination year (Yr11).

 Paper 2: Composing